Future educators form new club, explore career opportunitiesby Jan Janes on Oct 4, 2019

 “My favorite teaching experience so far has been working with fifth graders in a curriculum ‘I’m Going to College,’” said Cox.
 The program encourages students to begin thinking about the idea of college, and helps them understand what it is.
 “I love seeing how involved and excited they get.”

-As part of exploring the career pathway, Future Educators can tour San Jose State University, San Francisco State University and California State University Monterey Bay - one campus on each day - on the next three Fridays in October.
-These three area colleges are noted for their education departments.
-Tour registration requires a $10 deposit, refundable the day of the tour to attendees who arrive.
-Students receive a free lunches as part of the tour.
+As part of exploring the career pathway, Future Educators can tour San Jose State University, San Francisco State University and California State University Monterey Bay - three area colleges noted for their education departments.
+The tours are on the next three Fridays in October.
+Registration requires a $10, refundable the day of the tour to attendees.